 - 1 clove garlic, minced or pressed

-- 1/4 tsp chili lime seasoning, or to taste
+- ¼ teaspoon chili lime seasoning, or to taste

-- 2 tbsp crumbled queso fresco, or to taste
+- 2 tablespoon crumbled queso fresco, or to taste

 - Heat oil in a pan set over medium heat.
 Drain corn and add to pan.

 - Let corn roast for 8-10 minutes, stirring occasionally, then add garlic.
 Cook for an additional 5-7 minutes, still stirring occasionally, or until the corn is golden brown to your liking.